mathjax/MathJax-docs/mathjax.rst

 includes MathJax and some mathematics in a web page, and MathJax does the rest.

-MathJax uses web-based fonts (in those browsers that support it) to produce high-quality typesetting that scales and prints at full resolution (unlike mathematics included as images).
+MathJax uses web-based fonts to produce high-quality typesetting that scales and prints at full resolution, unlike mathematics included as images.
 MathJax can be used with screen readers, providing accessibility for the visually impaired.
 With MathJax, mathematics is text-based rather than image-based, and so it is available for search engines, meaning that your equations can be searchable, just like the text of your pages.
-MathJax allows page authors to write formulas using TeX and LaTeX notation, `MathML <http://www.w3.org/TR/MathML3>`_, a World Wide Web Consortium standard for representing mathematics in XML format, or `AsciiMath <http://asciimath.org/>`_ notation.
+MathJax allows page authors to write formulas using TeX and LaTeX notation, `MathML <http://www.w3.org/TR/MathML3>`_ (a World Wide Web Consortium standard for representing mathematics in XML format), or `AsciiMath <http://asciimath.org/>`_ notation.
 MathJax will even convert TeX notation into MathML, so that it can be rendered more quickly by those browsers that support MathML